 You cannot encrypt the virtual disk of an unencrypted VM.

-- To change the storage police for the VM and its hard disks, select an encryption storage policy and click OK.
+- To change the storage policy for the VM and its hard disks, select an encryption storage policy and click OK.

 - To encrypt the VM but not the virtual disks, toggle on Configure per disk, select the encryption storage policy for VM Home and other storage policies for the virtual disks, and click OK.